MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/alarm/MEF W146 - LSO Allegro, LSO Interlude and LSO Legato Threshold Crossing Alerts API and Developer Guide - Developer Guide.md

 ## 4.3.
 Relation to Other Documents

-This API implements the Threshold Crossing Alerts (Alarms) related requirements and use cases that are defined in MEF W133.1 [[MEFW133.1](#8-references)].
+This API implements the Threshold Crossing Alerts (Alarms) related requirements and use cases that are defined in Mplify 133.1 [[Mplify133.1](#8-references)].
 The API definition builds on TMF Open API (v5.0.0) for Alarm Management API [TMF 642](#8-references).

 ## 4.4.
 Approach